auth0/docs/articles/libraries/lock-ios/v2/configuration.md

 description: Behavior configuration options available with Lock v2 for iOS/macOS
 ---

-# Lock v2 for iOS/macOS - Configuration Options
+# Lock v2 for iOS and macOS - Configuration Options

 There are numerous options to configure Lock's behavior listed below.
 In addition, there are also quite a few options available to alter Lock's appearance and style in the [Style Customization Options](/libraries/lock-ios/v2/customization) page.